fzhang8/DNSMI_example_TCGA/README.md

    The raw database is stored under the path Folder2/examples/TCGA, and it is **64.4 GB**

+   The "GDCdownload" command is just needed once.
+Once the database is downloaded, that command can be commented out.

    The usable .Rdata file is stored under the path Folder2/results/examples/Rdata/UCEC/

    clinical_UCEC.Rdata is 135 KB